You want smart political talk without the meltdowns?

 That's a good reason to suspend nuclear cooperation.

-It goes into effect in ninety days.
+By failing to act, it goes into effect in 90 days.

 And then once that civilian nuclear agreement is in place, a variety of different things happen.